John Thain: Criticism of excessive compensation

 On January 23, 2009, President Obama referred to Thain by saying "the reports that we’ve seen over the last couple of days about companies that have received taxpayer assistance then going out and renovating bathrooms or offices or in other ways not managing those dollars appropriately."
 White House press secretary Robert Gibbs also said taxpayer money shouldn't go to "line the pockets of people" who had gotten financial assistance.
 "The American people need to be greatly assured that their hard-earned money is not going to the bonuses or the remodeling of an office at a bank that's in trouble," Gibbs said.

 On January 29, 2009, President Obama publicly criticized the large bonuses such as those handed out by Thain.
 Obama said: "I saw an article today indicating that Wall Street bankers had given themselves $20 billion worth of bonuses at a time when most of these institutions were teetering on collapse and they are asking for taxpayers to help sustain them, and when taxpayers find themselves in the difficult position that if they don't provide help that the entire system could come down on top of our heads—that is the height of irresponsibility.
 It is shameful.
 And part of what we're going to need is for folks on Wall Street who are asking for help to show some restraint and show some discipline and show some sense of responsibility.
 The American people understand that we've got a big hole that we've got to dig ourselves out of—but they don't like the idea that people are digging a bigger hole even as they're being asked to fill it up."
 Vice President Joe Biden also said the bonuses "offends the sensibilities.
 I mean, I'd like to throw these guys in the brig."

 On January 27, 2009, New York Attorney General Andrew Cuomo issued a subpoena to Thain in a probe into the bonuses he received just days before the Bank of America takeover.
 Charges of criminal fraud can be brought under the 1921 Martin Act against a person receiving an illicit executive payout.

 CIT Group

 On February 7, 2010, Reuters reported that CIT Group had announced that it was hiring Thain to replace interim CEO Peter Tobin.
 In 2013, CIT paid him $8.25 million.

-On October 21, 2015, CIT Group announced that Thain will retire effective March 31, 2016, and will continue to serve as chairman of the board of directors.
+On October 21, 2015, CIT Group announced that Thain will retire effective March 31, 2016, and will continue as chairman.
 Ellen R. Alemany, former head of the Americas division of Royal Bank of Scotland, will replace Thain as CEO.